-The instrument is made under paragraphs 6(a) and (b) of the Autonomous Sanctions Regulations 2011 to designate 8 persons for targeted financial sanctions and declare those persons for the purposes of a travel ban.
+The instrument is made under paragraphs 6(a) and (b) of the Autonomous Sanctions Regulations 2011.

 Each instrument that is specified in a Schedule to this instrument is amended or repealed as set out in the applicable items in the Schedule concerned, and any other item in a Schedule to this instrument has effect according to its terms.